DFE-Digital/bat-design-history/app/posts/how-to/2025-06-30-how-to-use-nunjucks-macros-in-your-design-history-posts.md

 {% endraw %}

-This will render a screenshot image from the post’s images folder with the given caption:
+This will render a screenshot image from the post’s images folder with the given caption, for example:

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({